codinghamster/codeigniter-modular-extensions-hmvc/readme.md

 # Modular Extensions - HMVC

 Modular Extensions makes the CodeIgniter PHP framework modular.
 Modules are groups of independent components, typically model, controller and view, arranged in an application modules sub-directory, that can be dropped into other CodeIgniter applications.

 HMVC stands for Hierarchical Model View Controller.

-Module Controllers can be used as normal Controllers or HMVC Controllers and they can be used to help you build view partials.
+Module Controllers can be used as normal Controllers or HMVC Controllers and they can be used as widgets to help you build view partials.

 ### Features:

 All controllers can contain an $autoload class variable, which holds an array of items to load prior to running the constructor.
 This can be used together with module/config/autoload.php, however using the $autoload variable only works for that specific controller.

+    :::php
+	class Xyz extends MX_Controller
+	{
+		$autoload = array(
+			'helpers'   => array('url', 'form'),
+			'libraries' => array('email'),
+		);
+	}

 The Modules::$locations array may be set in the application/config.php file. ie: